dcos/dcos-cli/README.rst

 Running
 #######

-Tox will run unit and integration tests in Python 3.4 using a temporarily created virtualenv.
+Tox will run unit and integration tests in Python 3.5 using a temporarily created virtualenv.

 You can set :code:`DCOS_CONFIG` to a config file that points to a DC/OS cluster you want to use for integration tests.
 This defaults to :code:`~/.dcos/dcos.toml`

+Note that in order for all the integration tests to pass, your DC/OS cluster must have the experimental packaging features enabled.

 There are two ways to run tests, you can either use the virtualenv created by :code:`make env` above::